Charters Reports Reviews Shop Text Us (305) 209-5594

 • Reef seas 1 foot or less, offshore 1 to 2 feet

 • This is the day the pattern locks in.
-The Atlantic Ridge builds across Florida, giving us the classic spring gradient
+The Atlantic Ridge builds across Florida and gives us the classic spring gradient

-• Wave detail: East 1 foot at 2 seconds (wind wave) + northeast to east 1 foot at 6 seconds (ground swell)
+• Wave detail: East 1 foot at 2 seconds (wind wave) plus northeast to east 1 foot at 6 seconds (ground swell)

 Thursday, May 7